 Randolph Air Force Base in Bexar County, Texas — The American South (West South Central)

-Topics.
-This historical marker is listed in these topic lists: Air & Space • Education.
-A significant historical year for this entry is 1965.
+Topics and series.
+This historical marker is listed in these topic lists: Air & Space • Architecture • Education.
+In addition, it is included in the National Historic Landmarks series list.
+A significant historical date for this entry is June 20, 1915.

 Location.
-29° 32.2′ N, 98° 16.821′ W. Marker is in Randolph Air Force Base, Texas, in Bexar County.
-Marker is at the intersection of C Street East and Northeast Drive, on the right when traveling west on C Street East.
+29° 32.181′ N, 98° 16.975′ W. Marker is in Randolph Air Force Base, Texas, in Bexar County.
+Marker is at the intersection of Washington Circle and Northwest Drive, on the right when traveling east on Washington Circle.
 Access is restricted due to Randolph AFB being an active military installation.
 Touch for map.
-Marker is in this post office area: Universal City TX 78148, United States of America.
+Marker is in this post office area: Jbsa Randolph TX 78150, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Missing Man Monument (within shouting distance of this marker); Post Chapel (about 300 feet away, measured in a direct line); Post Exchange (about 300 feet away); PX Filling Station (about 500 feet away); Gas and Electric Sub Station (about 500 feet away); Cessna T-37 Tweet (approx. 0.2 miles away); Cibolo (approx. 3.3 miles away); St. Paul Church (approx. 3.8 miles away).
 Touch for a list and map of all markers in Randolph Air Force Base.